Search for your favorite games...

 Looks like a lot of fun.
 Personally I don't like mouse-controlled action games so much, so it would be great for me to have a Geometry Wars style control scheme (e.g. WASD for moving, arrow keys for shooting).

+@axcho: According to Gee a good video game gives the players information in situations when they actually need them.
+Compare that to a board game, where you have to read all instructions prior to playing the game.
+(Or in your NEON game, you have one help screen with a lot of text, but the text is disconnected from the actual game experience.)
 The information the player needs to learn a game don't necessarily have to be communicated through text, but can also be (and mostly is) done with visual and audio feedback as explained in Episode 2.
 Make sure you provide enough feedback to the player so he or she understands the meaning and outcome of their actions.
 It is a good idea to start with a prototype, get user feedback (How did the user play the game?
 What didn't he or she understand?) and iterate on that prototype.

 @axcho: I highly recommend the book "What Video Games Have to Teach Us About Learning and Literacy" by James Paul Gee which this episode is mainly based on.